universevoyager/solar-system/README.md

   - `sun.prefab`, `earth.prefab`, `moon.prefab`, `mars.prefab`, `pluto.prefab`, etc.
 - Add a fallback prefab:
   - `Template.prefab`
+Note:
+- The dataset currently includes `ceres` and `eris`.
+If you do not add prefabs for them, they will use `Template.prefab`.

 You do **not** need to manually add scripts to prefabs:
 - the simulator will add `SolarObject` if missing.